tinkeros/TinkerOS/Baremetal.md

 ### Drive partitioning
   - Don't do it yourself unless you know what you are doing, my clonezilla image will prepare your drive with the right partition table type and 4 FAT32 partitions that are 2 GB in size you can install to easily (2 GB is pleanty for TempleOS/TinkerOS and there is a good reason to limit the size!)
-  - If you want to partition the drive yourself you need to create a MSDOS (NOT GPT) partition table on the drive.
+  - If you want to partition the drive yourself you need to create a MSDOS MBR (**NOT GPT**) partition table on the drive.
 The partitions need to be FAT32 and kept a reasonable size.
  Size matters because TempleOS will zero the entire thing if you format (which can take a long time if it is large).
 Also if you make them too large, they will fail to format for compatability reasons.
 There is no reason to make a huge partition for TempleOS or try to make it take up your entire drive.

 ### Dual booting